2023 Best Health Professions Schools in New York

 Top 15% Best Health Professions Schools

 Our analysis found New York College of Traditional Chinese Medicine to be the best school for health professions students who want to pursue a degree in New York.
-Located in the large suburb of Mineola, New York Institute of Chinese Medicine is a private not-for-profit school with a small student population.
+Located in the suburb of Mineola, New York Institute of Chinese Medicine is a private not-for-profit college with a fairly small student population.

-A rank of #2 on this year’s list means Center for Allied Health Education is a great place for health professions students.
-Located in the large city of Brooklyn, Center for Allied Health Education is a private for-profit college with a fairly small student population.
+Out of the 161 schools in New York that were part of this year’s ranking, Center for Allied Health Education landed the # 2 spot on the list.
+Located in the city of Brooklyn, Center for Allied Health Education is a private for-profit school with a small student population.

 After completing their degree, health professions graduates from Center for Allied Health Education carry an average student debtload of $19,413.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $331.

-You’ll be in good company if you decide to attend Weill Cornell Medical College.
-It ranked #3 on our 2023 Best Health Professions Schools in New York list.
-Located in the city of New York, Weill Cornell Medical College is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Weill Cornell Medical College.
+The school came in at #3 on this year’s Best Health Professions Schools in New York list.
+Located in the large city of New York, Weill Cornell Medical College is a private not-for-profit school with a small student population.

 Full Health Professions at Weill Cornell Medical College Report